ZentaChain/CHAIN-Token-Trade/README.md

 - Frozen $CHAINs token.

 ## Economics of Zentachain ($CHAIN)
-More details about Economics can be found on [Doc-Hub](https://docs.zentachain.io/economics)
+More details about Tokeneconomics can be found on [Doc-Hub](https://docs.zentachain.io/economics)

 ## License